 'This is an Island?' by DanceXchange

-This Is an Island? invites audiences to experience a no holds barred version of the motivations behind the referendum vote through the eyes of Birmingham residents, who were split almost 50/50 over Brexit.
-Interviews, comments, actions and views are transformed into a thought-provoking and exciting multi-sensory journey.
+This Is an Island? invited audiences to experience a no holds barred version of the motivations behind the referendum vote through the eyes of Birmingham residents, who were split almost 50/50 over Brexit.
+Interviews, comments, actions and views were transformed into a thought-provoking and exciting multi-sensory journey.

-Audiences will be taken on an experiential journey through an imagined forum, similar in structure to the House of Commons, experiencing first-hand the voices and opinions of the people of Birmingham through dance, spoken word, Installations and film.
+Audiences were taken on an experiential journey through an imagined forum, similar in structure to the House of Commons, experiencing first-hand the voices and opinions of the people of Birmingham through dance, spoken word, Installations and film.

-This multi media performance includes dancers Vidya Patel, Si Rawlinson, Laura Vanhulle, Rebecca Randall, spoken word artist: Rosie Jones, installation artist: Amelia Beavis-Harrison and film maker Chris Bradley
+This multi media performance includes dancers Vidya Patel, Si Rawlinson, Stefania Pinato (Laura Vanhulle in the original cast), Rebecca Randall, spoken word artist: Rosie Jones, installation artist: Amelia Beavis-Harrison and film maker Chris Bradley